top of page

 ~Jeffrey Walker, DC Theatre Arts

-DiCostanzo has been featured at several regional theatres across the country where he has worked under the direction of Broadway greats including Matt Bogart, Richard H. Blake, and the Tony Award-nominated Marcia Milgrom Dodge.
+In 2019 DiCostanzo began his journey with the Tony-Winning musical, Jersey Boys, onboard Norwegian Cruise Lines, set by original team members Richard Hester, Danny Austin, & Bryan Hindle.
+DiCostanzo has been featured at several theatres across the country where he has worked under the direction of and in collaboration with Broadway and Entertainment veterans including Matt Bogart, Richard H. Blake, Nick Blaemire, Candi Boyd, Abbey O’Brien, Donny Most, Judy Norton, and the Tony Award-Nominated Marcia Milgrom Dodge.

-With a slew of character voices and wide vocal range, DiCostanzo found himself engrossed in voiceover work.
-His voice can be heard as the title character in the hit children's podcast radio play Safety Sheriff Labrador as well as YouTube videos, in collaboration with SportTechie and The Smithsonian's Lemelson Center, several commercials and international dubbing projects.
+With a solid foundation of character voices and a wide vocal range, DiCostanzo quickly found himself engrossed in voiceover work.
+His voice can be heard as the title character in the hit children's podcast Safety Sheriff Labrador as well as in YouTube videos in collaboration with SportTechie and The Smithsonian's Lemelson Center

-DiCostanzo rounds out his abilities as a lighting designer, a sound technician, and a musician— covering trumpet, piano and guitar.
+DiCostanzo rounds out his multi-hyphenate abilities as a lighting designer, a sound technician, and a musician— playing trumpet, piano and guitar

 “Do whatever brings you to life...Follow your own fascinations, obsessions, and compulsions.